audacity/audacity-project-tools/README.md

 `audacity-project-tools` requires a C++17 compliant compiler with the complete C++17 library.
 The build requires <filesystem> and floating-point versions of `from_chars`.

 CMake and Conan are required to configure the project.
+Conan 2.0 is not supported ATM.